 A Naturopath can treat most conditions that you would see your GP for.
 When people ask me ‘what is a naturopath?’
 I tell them to think of a combination of a GP + nutritionist + herbalist, with a sprinkling of ‘hippie’ dust.

 A good naturopath will work alongside allied health professionals and know their limitations and when to refer.
 (See below for a list of commonly treated conditions.)
-When developing a treatment plan for each patient, a good naturopath should take guidance from the founding principles of Naturopathic Medicine. (see below.)

 THE FOUNDING PRINCIPLES OF NATUROPATHIC MEDICINE